jotes/pytest-moto/docs/source/index.rst

 License
 -------

-Copyright (c) 2015 by matchbox authors and contributors.
+Copyright (c) 2015 by pytest-moto authors and contributors.
 See :ref:`authors`

-This module is part of matchbox and is released under the MIT License (MIT): http://opensource.org/licenses/MIT
+This module is part of pytest-moto and is released under the MIT License (MIT): http://opensource.org/licenses/MIT